NewbySlime/Lua-Debugger-GUI/README.md

 ##  Features
-- Easy to use debugging options.
+- Easy to use debugging functions.
-- Breakpoint feature.
+- Variable inspecting.
-- Code viewer with line indicator for which line it currently runs.
-- Variables can be viewed in the variable inspector window.
+- Variable storage for storing any variables that can be transferred to different Lua code runtime.
 - Integrated console window for Lua IO.

 ## Limitations